erkston/lobby-bot-dl/README.md

 - BotTimezone - Timezone used for timestamps in console output.
 Will use this timezone instead of system time
 - BotGame - Game the bot should be "Playing" in its Discord presence.
 Only shows after lobby is launched
-- BotAdminRole* - Name of the role whose members can use /startlobby and /lbset Preset Settings (config/presets/*.json):
+- BotAdminRole* - Name of the role whose members can use /startlobby and /lbset
+- BotSuperAdminRoles* - A list of roles whose members can use /lbban to globally ban players from the bot Preset Settings (config/presets/*.json):
 - LobbyRole* - Name of the role the bot will @mention when LobbyRolePing is set to True
 - LobbyRolePing - When True the bot will send a @mention of LobbyRole when a new lobby is opened